Setup & Health

 To explore Eventonomy before you create real events, load the demo dataset.

-To remove the demo data when you are ready to go live, click Remove demo data on the same screen.
-Only rows created by the seeder are removed - any events you created yourself are untouched.
+To remove it when you are ready to go live, click Remove all demo data on the same card (the button appears once sample data is present).
+Only rows created by the seeder are removed; any events you created yourself are untouched.
+You can also remove it from the wizard's Finish step, which offers a Remove sample data button whenever a seed is still loaded.

 What's Next?